riyad03/EarthSmart/README.md

 # EarthSmart
-EarthSmart model predicts the amount of raw materials and resources an average person within a specific region or country is expected to utilize over a certain period.
+EarthSmart predicts the amount of materials and resources an average person in a country is expected to use over a period.
+This forecast provides insights into future trends in resource consumption, helping policymakers, businesses, and individuals in making decisions regarding sustainability, resource management, and environmental conservation.
+The model is still in developement and it will cover a range of other topics Aligned with Sustainable Development Goal 12, SmartEarth in the future
+EarthSmart is developed by Morocco Casablanca GDSC EMSI ORANGERS team: Riyad Rachidi, Souhail Fairadi, Mouhcine hakim,  Anass Amazzar.